Crinum species o-z are found on this wiki page.

-Crinum paludosum is native to South Africa, Botswana and Namibia.
+Crinum paludosum I.Verd. is native to South Africa, Botswana and Namibia.
 Photo by Alessandro Marinello.

-Crinum scabrum is a form surrounded with much mystery to its history.
+Crinum scabrum Herb. is considered in 2021 to be a synonym of Crinum ornatum (Aiton) Herb. which is native from Tropical Africa to Namibia.
+Text and photos below written at an earlier time.
+It is a form surrounded with much mystery to its history.
 Seeming to have originated from an African heritage, it is not known to occur there and where exactly it originated is not clear.
 Originally it was described from material collected in Rio de Janeiro and its occurrences in the southeast United States and the scattered in the Caribbean as well are areas historically associated with the slave trade.
 I have had several anecdotal discussions about the medicinal and ethnobotanical uses of this plant and I have often wondered if this was not just a horticultural selection, possible of hybrid origins, which has the useful reproductive characteristic of readily offsetting which many native and wild forms are reluctant to do.
 It has nicely scented white flowers with red stripes which encourage its growth for mere garden reasons as well which is the reason it is typically grown today.
 Photos by Alani Davis & Michelle Davis.
 Final photo of seed of Crinun scabrum on the left and Crinum jagus by David Pilling.

-Crinum stuhlmannii.
-It was a great surprize when this plant flowered in our collection for the first time in 2008.
+Crinum stuhlmannii Baker grows naturally in the warm coastal areas of KwaZulu-Natal and is closely allied to C. graminicola.
+It was a great surprise when this plant flowered in our collection for the first time in 2008.
 This large bulb was rescued from a Durban herbalist market where hundreds of tons of similar plant (and animal) material is illegally harvested and sold annually.
-Crinum stuhlmannii grows naturally in the warm coastal areas of KwaZulu-Natal and is closely allied to C. graminicola and C. delagoense.
-In fact C. delagoense is often considered a subspecies of C. stuhlmannii.
+It has two subspecies: Crinum stuhlmannii ssp. delagoense (I.Verd.)
+Kwembeya & Nordal and Crinum stuhlmannii ssp. stuhlmannii.
 Photos by Rogan Roth.

 Crinum sp. was sold as by an African plant importer as C. graminicola which it is not, but I am not sure what it is.
 Any ideas anyone?
 The buds on each 50 cm scape open nearly all at one time on the same night with just a few buds opening the night before or the night after.
 The flowers only last one night & are wilting by dawn the morning after.
 I have self pollinated all the flowers but have never gotten any seed.
 The glossy medium green leaves form a low spreading rosette of foliage.
 Photos by Alani Davis.